 Books and records

-Client funds are stored in omnibus FBO accounts and - similar to longstanding practices at banks - we maintain internal ledgers as an official record of how much cash each client holds.
-These records enable us to secure pass-through FDIC insurance for our customers (up to $250,000 per customer, per bank).
+We maintain internal ledgers as an official record of how much cash each customer holds.
+These records are required to secure pass-through FDIC insurance and/or NCUSIF insurance for our customers in the event of failure of the partner financial institution.

 Risk management

-If a client gives us more than we allocate to these banks, we sweep, each day, the excess in JPMorgan’s and State Street’s U.S. government money market funds (tickers OGVXX and GVMXX).
-These funds invest in high-quality, short-term securities issued or guaranteed by the U.S. government.
+We have internal limits on cash held at financial institutions that can reduce exposure further.
+If a customer deposits more cash (U.S Dollars) with Coinbase than Coinbase may allocate to these banks or credit unions, pursuant to our internal limits, we sweep, each day, the amount over our internal limits into short-duration, liquid investments following state money transmission laws.
+These investments could include U.S. Treasuries and U.S. government money market funds.
+These money market funds invest in high-quality, short-term securities issued or guaranteed by the U.S. government.
 The funds comply with Investment Company Act Rule 2a-7, which means at least 10% of their assets can be converted to cash in one day.
-In fact, about 80% of the funds’ assets (~$200 billion for the JPM fund, ~$75 billion for the State Street fund) have daily liquidity.
-And, again, the investments are in accounts titled “Coinbase Inc. FBO its clients,” so everyone knows these are client assets.
+In fact, typically about 80% of the funds’ assets have daily liquidity.
+And, again, the investments are in accounts titled, in effect, “Coinbase FBO its customers,” to make explicit that these are customer assets.
+Funds could be held at financial institutions or in permissible investments under money transmitter laws, so customers should not assume that funds are being held in one manner over the other.

 Business continuity